Nicosia – the divided capital of Cyprus

 The Green Line and different halves of Cyprus

 The Green Line is still today a demilitarized border zone, patrolled by the UN Peacekeeping Forces, and it splits the island and it’s capital city into two separate parts.
 TRNC is only recognized as an independent country by Turkey, and thus officially considered as part of the Republic of Cyprus.
-But in practice, these two parts of Cyprus are quite different worlds.
+In practice, these two parts of Cyprus are quite different worlds.

 The Republic of Cyprus is an EU country, and the currency is Euro.
 The dominant language is Greek and the majority of Greek Cypriots identify as Greek Orthodox.
-In the north, the official language is Turkey and currency is Turkish lira.
+In the occupied Cyprus in north, the official language is Turkey and currency is Turkish lira.
 The majority of Turkish Cypriots are proponents of Sunni Islam.
 Northern Cyprus is leaning on Turkey, being politically and economically dependent on it.
 In addition, the Turkish army maintains a large force in Northern Cyprus and there are several inaccessible military zones.

 The walled, old city of Nicosia